 What's happened

-Kermit Gosnell, the former abortion provider convicted of murder and other crimes, died on March 1 at age 85 while incarcerated outside Pennsylvania.
-His clinic, known as the 'house of horrors,' was exposed in a 2010 investigation revealing illegal procedures and poor conditions.
-His death marks the end of a notorious case that reshaped abortion laws.
+Kermit Gosnell, the former abortion provider convicted of murder, died on March 1 at age 85 while serving a life sentence.
+His clinic, known as the 'house of horrors,' was linked to illegal abortions and the killing of newborns.
+The case sparked national debate on abortion laws.

 What's behind the headline?